factorial-io/scotty/readme.md

 You can provide the information either via env-vars or by passing the `--server` and `--access-token` arguments to the cli.

+## What is the server doing?

+* It provides a REST-Api to administer the lifecycle of apps located in the `/apps`-folder
+* It scans the folder on a regular basis and updates the states of the apps
+* it also checks if apps are running longer thant their configured TTL and kill them, if necessary
+* the server provides a svelte-based UI, so you can interact with the API from the browser.
+You need to login using the same access-token
+* It allows you to create new apps based on a bunch of files and a docker- compose.yml-file.
+It will automtically create a `docker-compose.override.yml` file for your app so it can be reached from the outside.

+  Currently there is support for two reverse-proxies:
+  * [traefik](https://traefik.io/traefik/) -- scotty will create the necessary labels to instruct traefik to forward traffic to the app
+  * [haproxy_config](https://github.com/factorial-io/haproxy-config) -- scotty will create the necessary environment variables to forward traffic to the app (legacy)

+  When you create a new app you provide a list of public services, which then will be used as domain-names for the reverse-rpoxy configuration.

 ## Developing/ contributing

 We welcome contributions!
 Please fork the repository, create a